cknightdevelopment/cknightdevelopment.github.io/_posts/2016-05-20-file-to-a-file-with-nlog.markdown

 ### Final Thoughts

 * One thing that may seem strange is that if NLog itself has an exception, the logging will fail passively, you are not notified, and the unhandled exception is swallowed.
-This can be changed by adding the following attributes to the main `nlog` node in the NLog.config: `throwExceptions="true" internalLogFile="c:\path_to_file\internal_nlog_log.txt"`
+This can be changed by adding the following attributes to the main `nlog` node in the NLog.config: `throwExceptions="true" internalLogLevel="Error" internalLogFile="c:\path_to_file\internal_nlog_log.txt"`
 * One common mistake when using NLog is attempting to log a file to a location that the application does not have permission to write to.
 Be sure that the read/write permissions are set properly for where you want files to be created and written to.
 * NLog has features that allow for archiving of log files based on file size and/or number of log entries.
 This is done on a per target basis.